-With the rapid change and uncertainty stirred by the EU referendum, the UK business market is likely to see a period of economic instability.
+With the rapid change and uncertainty stirred by Coronavirus, the UK business market is likely to see a period of economic instability.
 As a contractor or consultant, if you’ve been reading the newspaper headlines, you might believe that only doom and misfortune lay ahead.
 However, a downturn may actually provide a recipe for future success.

 1. Keep calm